In Art the hand can never execute anything higher than the heart can imagine-Ralph Waldo Emerson

 Making of the idols-ART

-Firstly, the frame is made with bamboo.
+Firstly, bamboo is used to make the frame of the idol.
 Further, it is wrapped with straw to give it a firm structure.
-Subsequently, clay is mixed with soil and is plastered on top of the bamboo frame.
+After that, clay is mixed with soil and is plastered on top of the bamboo frame.
 Finally, the idol is dried and painted.
-In addition, some of the idols are wrapped with silver foil.
+As a matter of fact, some of the idols are wrapped with silver foil before the paint.
 Generations have been involved in making these exquisite idols in the Kumartuli village.
-The craftsmen and women excel in drawing out the eyes, nose & lips that give it the essential character and sculpting the various postures of the goddesses.
+The craftsmen and women excel in drawing out the eyes, nose & lips that give it the essential character .Sculpting the various postures of the goddesses is amazing.
 It takes remarkable talent to craft something so magnificent.
 Multiple forms of the idols are available in a variety of colours.
 The idols are placed in Durga puja pandals and also in palatial Kolkata homes as well.

 Navratri 2021 in Chennai, Tamil Nadu & Bangalore, Karnataka

 In Chennai & Bangalore, it is considered auspicious to invite people home during Navratri.
-It is less of a community celebration in that sense.
 Pujas for the goddesses Lakshmi, Saraswati & Durga are held in the mornings.
 There is a colorful display of mud dolls (golu dolls) in homes for 9 days.
 The magic of Indian mythology is exhibited through the dolls.
 Themes from the Ramayana, Mahabharata & several other puranas are beautifully displayed in this manner.

 Homes are cleaned & decorated.
 Music is central to Navratri celebrations.
-Carnatic vocal music, violin, the dhol (mridangam) & flute are all practiced and performed in this period.
-It is an auspicious beginning for children to start to learn performing arts in this season.
+Women sing Carnatic vocal musi and play the violin, the dhol (mridangam) & flute It is an auspicious beginning for children to start to learn performing arts in this season.

 Making of Golu Dolls- Art

 The mud dolls & figures are made in a village named Velichari, near Madurai in Tamil Nadu and in a village near Kumbakonam.
-The entire village is involved in creating the beautiful mud dolls.
+The entire village is involved in making the beautiful mud dolls.
 It is a cottage industry.
-Traditionally, clay is used to make the dolls.
-However today, papier mache is also used as it is lighter.
+Traditionally, the dolls are made from clay.
+However,today, papier mache is also used as it is lighter.
 The clay is molded into the desired shapes with the identified mold.
-It is then evened out for imperfections.
+Subsequently it is then evened out for imperfections.
 The finished piece is left to dry in the sun.
-The molded clay is subsequently painted in some astonishingly bright colours that befits the objects.
-The doll collection includes chariots, animals, temples and entire scenes from mythology.
+The molded clay is subsequently painted in some astonishingly bright colours that befits the subject.
+As a matter of fact, the doll collection includes chariots, animals, temples and entire scenes from mythology.
 The sizes vary from 6inches to 3 feet.

 Navratri celebrations in Delhi